DNS Records - NS, A, MX, CNAME, SPF

 DNS stands for Domain Name System.
-It is used to point an incoming domain name towards the IP address of the server.
+It is used to point memorable domain name towards the IP address of the server.
 This allows you to change web hosting without changing your domain name.
 Each website has a specific IP address, and the DNS records pair that IP address to the domain.

 Types of DNS Records